 The Council's refuse collection service achieves a high customer service rating and attained a CPA score of 4.
-As a result, the Council plans to continue using its in-house team and have no current plans to market test the service.
-However, in view of the potential changes to collection services that could be required, the delivery of the service will remain under review to ensure continued 'best value'.
+As a result, the Council plan to continue using its in-house team and have no current plans to market test the service.
+However, in view of the potential changes to collection services that could be required, out-sourcing of the service is considered an option for the future.